 - a.
 No increase in square footage of outdoor advertising displayoff-premise sign copy shall be permitted.
 These signs shall be replaced at the same size they existed at immediately prior to relocation. - b.
 No additional signoutdoor advertising faces shall be added. - c.
-No increase in height of the existing off-premise sign outdoor advertising display shall be permitted except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety. - d.
+No increase in height of the existing off-premise sign outdoor advertising display-shall be permitted except where needed to provide for minimum height clearance (from the ground to the bottom of the off-premises signs) to comply with roadway safety. - d.
 The off-premise sign outdoor advertising display shall be relocated along the same roadway it was removed from in the geographical vicinity and shall comply with the Scenic Vistas Act of 1971 (chapter 47.42 RCW and chapter 468-66 WAC) if located along a state highway.
-For purposes of this provision, "the same roadway" shall be construed to be the actual street upon which said sign is currently located, and shall not be construed to incorporate any parallel streets that may function together with the actual street as a couplet. - e.
-The off-premise sign shall not be relocated to a site with a Center and Corridor zoning designation including CA zones, or located within an historic district, regardless of the zoning or district of the original sign location. - d-f.
+For purposes of this provision, "the same roadway" shall be construed to incorporate any parallel streets that function together with the actual street as a couplet. - e.
+The off-premise sign shall not be relocated to a site with a Residential, Neighborhood Retail, or Center and Corridor zoning designation including CA zones, or located within an historic district, regardless of the zoning or district of the original sign location. - d.f.
 The relocation of the off-premise sign outdoor advertising shall be subject to all current City of Spokane rules, regulations, and procedures relating to the regulation and control of off-premises-signs, excepting size, height, and off premise advertising limitations.